-- Advance Directive – do they have one regarding medical interventions, and a Do Not Resuscitate (DNR) instruction.
-Ask the GP if you don’t know.
+Check if your elderly parent or relative has an Advance Directive regarding medical interventions, and/or a ‘Do Not Resuscitate’ (DNR) instruction.
 The hospital needs a copy of these documents, which the GP can send.